heygauravshukla/ip-address-tracker/README.md

 - Adding **detailed comments** to improve code readability.
 - Experimenting with libraries like [Tailwind Merge](https://github.com/dcastil/tailwind-merge) for efficient class management.
 - Migrating to **TypeScript** for stricter type-checking and scalability.
-- Updating the project to use the stable release of **Tailwind CSS v4** once available.

 ### Useful Resources